awsdocs/amazon-transcribe-developer-guide/doc_source/API_CallAnalyticsJob.md

 The `FailureReason` field can contain one of the following values:
 +  `Unsupported media format`: The media format specified in the `MediaFormat` field of the request isn't valid\.
 See the description of the `MediaFormat` field for a list of valid values\.
 +  `The media format provided does not match the detected media format`: The media format of the audio file doesn't match the format specified in the `MediaFormat` field in the request\.
 Check the media format of your media file and make sure the two values match\.
 +  `Invalid sample rate for audio file`: The sample rate specified in the `MediaSampleRateHertz` of the request isn't valid\.
-The sample rate must be between 8000 and 48000 Hertz\.
+The sample rate must be between 8,000 and 48,000 Hertz\.
 +  `The sample rate provided does not match the detected sample rate`: The sample rate in the audio file doesn't match the sample rate specified in the `MediaSampleRateHertz` field in the request\.
 Check the sample rate of your media file and make sure that the two values match\.
 +  `Invalid file size: file size too large`: The size of your audio file is larger than what Amazon Transcribe Medical can process\.
-For more information, see *Guidelines and Quotas* in the Amazon Transcribe Medical Guide
+For more information, see *Guidelines and Quotas* in the Amazon Transcribe Medical Guide\.
 +  `Invalid number of channels: number of channels too large`: Your audio contains more channels than Amazon Transcribe Medical is configured to process\.
 To request additional channels, see Amazon Transcribe Medical Endpoints and Quotas in the [Amazon Web Services General Reference](https://docs.aws.amazon.com/general/latest/gr/Welcome.html)\.
 Type: String
 Required: No